ElmoBrito/PythonExcercises/README.md

-# PythonExcercises
-python exercises I've done so far
+# Python exercises from different sources